Fleckism/SecurityPlus/SecurityPlus/17 B Appropriate Data Sources for Incident Response.md

----
-tags: [OPS, IR,section]
----
 # EXAM OBJECTIVES COVERED

-4.3 Given an incident, utilize appropriate data sources to support an investigation
+4.3 Given an incident, utilize appropriate data sources to support an investigation #IR

 Security monitoring produces a very large amount of data, and automated detection systems can generate a large volume of alerts.
 Prioritizing and investigating the most urgent events as incidents and resolving them quickly is a significant challenge for all types of organization.
 As a security professional, you must be able to utilize appropriate data sources to perform incident identification as efficiently as possible.
 # INCIDENT IDENTIFICATION